NSF Research Experiences for Teachers (RET) on Sensors and Machine Learning

 Program Eligibility

-- Teachers (or those serving students) with disabilities, veterans, and those from diverse groups traditionally underrepresented in STEM programs are encouraged to apply
+- Teachers (or those serving students) from diverse groups and underrepresented STEM programs are encouraged to apply.

 How to Apply